In a bid to avoid legal costs, an increasing number of couples are choosing to undertake their own divorce, or even to do it online.

 Beware the re-marriage trap!

-It’s worth noting that re-marriage following divorce, may prevent you for making a claim to achieve a clean break or to obtain an award you believe you are entitled to from your former marriage.
+It’s worth noting that re-marriage following divorce, may prevent you from making a claim to achieve a clean break or to obtain an award you believe you are entitled to from your former marriage.

 That’s just one more reason why legal advice is so important.